 107.6km (66.9 miles) (1hr 14min) from Malibu

 Just 107km (66 miles) from Malibu lies the seaside town of Santa Barbara.
 There is enough to do and see in this little town to keep you busy for the rest of the afternoon.
-I would recommend making this your first overnight stop in order to experience all it has to offer.
+I would recommend making this your first overnight stop to experience all it has to offer.

 After a long day of driving, you might look forward to taking a dip in the water or renting a kayak for some refreshing fun.
 There are also plenty of shops and restaurants to explore if you fancy a shopping spree.